 Tier 1, Tier 2: Which suppliers are affected?

 The requirements companies have to meet are graded according to the different links in the supply chain (own business unit, direct supplier, indirect supplier) as well as in accordance with the type and scope of business activity, the company's ability to influence the direct perpetrator of the violation, and the typically anticipated severity of the violation itself.

 In the company's own business unit and in the case of a direct supplier (Tier 1), respect for human rights must be contractually guaranteed.
 The corresponding control mechanisms must also be defined in the contract.
 Companies must offer training and development programs and conduct a risk analysis at least once a year.

 Indirect suppliers (Tier 2 and below) are only monitored passively.
 In other words, there must be institutionalized complaints procedures in place for internal and external stakeholders such as whistleblowers, affected employees and NGOs.

 Time is of the essence: What companies should do now

-Even though the law leaves a lot of room for interpretation with its many rather vague formulations and not all companies are affected to the same extent, businesses should use the rest of this year to prepare.
-Then there will be sufficient time to do test runs in 2022 before the regulations take full effect in January 2023.
+Even though the law leaves a lot of room for interpretation with its many rather vague formulations and not all companies are affected to the same extent: Businesses should use the remaining time to prepare before the regulations take full effect from 2023.

 A check-up of the entire supply chain that leaves no stone unturned will provide the best basis for the necessary risk management.
 All suppliers should be checked to identify what risk potential they entail: Which countries do they operate in?
 How high is the proportion of manual work in the value chain?
 Who does this work?
 Could it involve child labor?
 What about environmental risks that may violate human rights?